 Can you sue if an accident makes your pre-existing condition worse?

 In short, yes.
-Insurance companies do have to pay you if their driver takes an existing injury and makes it worse than it was before a car accident.
+Insurance companies have to pay you if their driver takes an existing injury and makes it worse than before a car accident.
 For example, if you have a medical condition that didn’t bother you before, and the accident causes it to bother you, that driver is responsible for what happened.

-This also means that you don’t receive less money just because someone else was less likely to be injured in the same crash than you were.
+This also means you don’t receive less money just because someone else was less likely to be injured in the same crash than you were.

 If you had a pre-existing condition such as a bad back before the accident, or maybe you had a knee injury a few years ago?
 Had your ACL repaired and it was doing fine, and now the crash has made it worse.